 Don't like roasts?
 No problem.
 Our half and whole processing goes through the same butcher as our USDA cuts, so you can get the same great recipes and familiar cuts that you love at market.
 You tell us what you want, and the butchers will cut your hog to order, just the way you want.

-We chose Malcos Buxton Meats outside Portland because they cut meat the way we want.
+We chose Revel Meat Company outside Portland because they are passionate about high quality meat just like us.
 They leave the skin on for juicier, fattier cuts of meat, and they use a real smokehouse for their bacon, ham, and sausage instead of artificial smoke flavors.
-It's a family run butcher shop, opened in 1942, so they know how to get you the cuts you want.
+Their dry-cured bacon is out of this world!

 What cuts of meat should I expect to get?